 - a prohibition on carrying out certain activities; or

-- the temporary or definitive withdrawal of a business authorisation, or a fine of up to €1 million, or both.8
+- the temporary or definitive withdrawal of a business authorisation or a fine of up to €1 million, or both.7

 iii Criminal liabilities

-Monegasque credit institutions and their representatives may face various criminal liabilities in Monaco in the course of their activities, in particular with respect to the grant of usurious loans, breach of the banking secrecy rules (see Section IV.iv) and breach of their duties under the AML Law.
+Monegasque credit institutions and their representatives may face various criminal liabilities in Monaco in the course of their activities, in particular with respect to granting usurious loans, breaching the banking secrecy rules (see Section IV.iv) and breaching their duties under the AML Law.

 iv Banking confidentiality

 Monegasque credit institutions are subject to banking confidentiality.
-Ordinance No. 3,021 provides that credit institutions located in the territory of Monaco are subject to the provisions of Article L511-33 of the CMF relating to banking secrecy, which should be read in combination with Article 308 of the Monegasque Criminal Code, which criminalises more generally any breach of legal professional secrecy.
-Pursuant to Article 308 of the Criminal Code, any breach of the banking secrecy provisions as defined by Article L511-33 of the CMF may lead to criminal sentences of imprisonment of six months to one year, a fine ranging from €9,000 to €18,000, or both.
+Ordinance No. 3,021 provides that credit institutions located in the territory of Monaco are subject to the provisions of Article L 511-33 of the CMF relating to banking secrecy, which should be read in combination with Article 308 of the Monegasque Criminal Code, which criminalises more generally any breach of legal professional secrecy.
+Pursuant to Article 308 of the Criminal Code, any breach of the banking secrecy provisions as defined by Article L 511-33 of the CMF may lead to criminal sentences of imprisonment of six months to one year or fines ranging from €9,000 to €18,000, or both.

-As an exception, credit institutions may transmit confidential information to fulfil legal obligations, in particular towards the ACPR and the French Central Bank in the context of prudential controls, towards the SICCFIN in the context of the fight against money laundering and to the judicial authorities upon their request in the context of criminal proceedings.
+As an exception, credit institutions may transmit confidential information to fulfil legal obligations, in particular towards the ACPR and the French Central Bank in the context of prudential controls, towards a Monegasque-specific authority, the SICCFIN, in the context of the fight against money laundering and to the judicial authorities upon their request in the context of criminal proceedings.

 v Financial activities